 Mt.
-Umunhum (which roughly translates to "Hummingbird" in Ohlone Indian, pronounced UHM-un-uhm) is a major landmark in the south Bay Area and a truly unique peak.
+Umunhum (which roughly translates to "Hummingbird" in Ohlone Indian, pronounced Uhhh-mun-uhm) is a major landmark in the Southern Bay Area and a truly unique peak.
 A mere three feet higher than its neighbor, Mt.
 Thayer, most people recognize it from the huge "box-like structure" that stands on its summit.
 Clearly visible from all around the South Bay, this structure is sometimes referred to as "The Monolith", or "The Cube", yet is more commonly known just as "The Box".
-This was an 80 foot tall AN/FPS-24 radar tower.
+This was an 80 foot tall AN/FPS-24 U.S. Air Force radar tower.
 Between 1957 and 1980, the infamous Almaden Air Force Station, which occupied the summit area, housed many radar and transmitting equipment as lookouts for enemy planes coming in from the Pacific.
 The "box" at one point had a large radar dish on it until the closure of the station.
-When the Air Force abandoned the station due to better radars being built elsewhere, they left behind asbestos and lead-contaminated buildings.
-Thus, the summit is strictly off-limits to the general public.
-In other words, if you are a law-abiding citizen, do not attempt to climb this mountain, for going there simply means trespassing.
-The summit sits in the Sierra Azul Open Space Preserve, however, almost all approaches to the top go through private property owned by very isolated folks who do not like company.
-Mt.
-Umunhum would be considered class S10 on the "Sneak Peak Climbing" scale.
+In the early 1980s the Air Force abandoned the station due to better radars being built elsewhere.
+They left behind not just a radar station, but an entire town.
+The summit and surrounding slopes of Mount Umunhum were quite isolated from San Jose, so the station needed something of a self sustaining populace.
+The "town" boasted amenities such as residential buildings, a recreation center, social halls, a commissary, and even a bowling alley.